OAuth 2.0 Basics

 }

-Finally, the authorization server successfully created the tokens and provided them to the client.
-By leveraging Authlete APIs, the authorization server doesn’t need to implement complicated logic to evaluate paramters in authorization / token request, and make appropriate responses for those requests with the correct method.
+The authorization server has now successfully created the tokens and provided them to the client.
+By leveraging Authlete APIs, the authorization server avoids the need to implement complex logic to evaluate parameters in authorization and token requests and can respond correctly using the appropriate methods.

 API request (access token introspection)

-In most cases, the client would make a request with the access token to the resource server providing APIs (message #16).
-The resource server is supposed to evaluate the validity of the token, retrieve information on the user and the client related to the token and determine how to respond to the API request.
-Authlete provides /auth/introspection API for such purpose.
-It checks the validity of the token and provide the information above.
+In most cases, the client sends a request with the access token to the resource server providing the APIs (Step 18).
+The resource server is responsible for evaluating the token’s validity, retrieving information about the user and client associated with the token, and determining how to respond to the API request.

-If the request is appropriate, Authlete makes the following response (message #18).
+If the request is valid, Authlete returns the following response (Step 20).

 {